j23414/mango-user-guide/basics.md

 These are the four basic data types in Gel.

-When you start editing gel.txt, an \* symbol appears next the to the name in the tab.
+When you start editing gel.txt, an asterisk symbol appears next the to the name in the tab.
 This means you have unsaved changes.
-Hit **Ctrl+S** to save file and notice how the \* goes away.
+Hit **Ctrl+S** to save file and notice how the asterisk goes away.

 ![](img04.png)